kaitlinmoore/Real-Time-Crypto-Volatility/docs/genai_appendix.md

 Prompt (summary): "Please review my EDA notebook and make recommendations.
 It is attached."
 Used in: eda.ipynb
 Verification: I reviewed, considered, and selected changes to make.

+Prompt (summary): "I have written this utilities file with some functions that I may need repeatedly.
+Do you have other recommendations that will be useful for this pipeline?"
+Used in: utilities.py
+Verification: I reviewed, considered, and selected changes to incorporate, though wound up not using many of them.

+Prompt (summary): "Please draft the logging functions for this code."
+Used in: train.py, train_new.py, ws_ingest
+Verification: I reviewed, tested, changed a lot of the formatting.